fido20160817/fido20160817.github.io/index.md

 * stereo vision
 * image and point cloud registration

-If you are interested in my research or my published papers, you can email to me without hesitation. :D :D
+If you are interested in my research or my published papers, you can email to me without hesitation. 😀😀